Village indigobird: Distribution and habitat

 It is a resident breeding bird in most of Africa south of the Sahara Desert.
 This indigobird is found in many open habitats including open woodland, scrub and cultivation, but, as its name implies, it is most readily seen near villages.

 Cycle of life

 It is a brood parasite which lays its eggs in the nests of red-billed firefinches.
 Unlike the common cuckoo, it does not destroy the host's egg.
 Typically, 2-4 eggs are added to those already present.
 The eggs of both the host and the firefinch are white, although the indigobird's are slightly larger.
 The nestling indigobirds mimic the unique gape pattern of the fledglings of the host species.

-Behavior
+Behaviour

 The male village indigobird is territorial, and he has an elaborate courtship flight display.
 The song is given from a high perch, and consists of rapid sputtering and churring intermingled with mimicry of red-billed firefinch's song, especially the characteristic chick-pea-pea-pea.

 The diet of this species consists of seeds and grain.